Device Capabilities

 - Optimizing Tests: Use the correct power supply, I/O, and voltage ranges for your DUT.

-By retrieving device capabilities dynamically, users can write scripts that adapt to different AT1000 models without requiring hardcoded values.
+By retrieving device information dynamically, users can write scripts that adapt to different AT1000 models and monitor system health without requiring hardcoded values.